markwilliams970/oauth-params-echo/README.md

 oauth-code-echo
 ===============

-A Ruby sinatra app that provides an /oauth-redirect endpoint that will simply echo back to the user, any parameter values contained the URL.
+An extremely basic Ruby sinatra app that provides an /oauth-redirect endpoint that will simply echo back to the user, any parameter values contained the URL.
 I.E. hitting this endpoint:

 https://cryptic-falls-4992.herokuapp.com/oauth-redirect?code=a3b831-e4c6a2&state=ec4bD19sc-f4b3s1A2cD